karask/karask.github.io/_posts/2020-04-30-transactions.md

 This part of the tutorial will introduce basic Bitcoin transactions and focus on __Pay to Public Key Hash (P2PKH)__ transaction output types.
 The tutorial is aimed for people who already have some knowledge of how Bitcoin works at a high-level and want to understand how it works at a low-level.

 ### Transactions
 A transaction sends bitcoins from one address to another and it consists of 1+ inputs and 1+ outputs.
 The inputs of a transaction consist of outputs of previous transactions.
-When an output is spend it can never be used again.
+When an output is spend it can never be used again[^1].
 All the bitcoins are transferred elsewhere (to a recipient, back to yourself as change, etc.).
 Outputs that are available to be spend are called _Unspent Transaction Outputs (UTXOs)_ and Bitcoin nodes keep track of the complete UTXO set.

 > Each time funds are sent to an address a new output (UTXO) is created.
 Thus, the balance of an address depends on all the UTXOs that correspond to it.
 Bitcoin wallets hide UTXOs to make the whole experience friendlier but some wallets allow you to specify which UTXOs you want to spend if needed.
 When we create transactions programmatically we will deal primarily with UTXOs.